 Alocasia is known usually as the Kris Plant or Elephant Ear.
 This unusual looking houseplant will produce flowers on occasion, but it's not brought for this reason.
 When it comes to an Alocasia purchase it's all about the unusual and unique alien looking leaves.

-Alocasia is normally known as the Kris Plant or Elephant Ear.
-The plant will produce flowers on occasion, however it's not brought for this reason, when it comes to an Alocasia purchase it's all about the foliage.
-The impressive and stunning leaves are arrowhead or shield shaped with large protruding white veins running through them which contrasts incredibly with the rest of the dark green leaf.
+The impressive and stunning leaves are arrowhead or shield shaped with large protruding white veins running through them which contrasts strongly with the rest of the dark green leaf.

 Alocasia can be quite difficult to keep alive as it will not accept sub standard care or incorrect conditions for very long

 Another issue is that some plants (if permitted to) enter into a dormant state and will die back during Winter.
-Although it comes back in Spring it can disappoint people to have a house plant which is not "there" for the whole year.
+Although it normally comes back in Spring it can disappoint people to have a houseplant which is not "there" for the whole year.
 Both of these issues can be dealt with and we are going to tell you how.
-So if you like the look of Alocasia, don't be afraid to get one!
+So if your attention is caught when you walk past an Alocasia and you like the look of it, don't be afraid to get one.

-You must avoid direct Sunlight and very dark and gloomy spots.
-Locations which fall between these two extremes are needed.
+You must avoid both direct Sunlight and very dark and gloomy spots.
+Locations which fall between these two extremes are required.

 Compost must be kept moist at all times.
-It dislikes dryness at the roots, but too much water will cause the roots to rot.
-Moist, not dry or soggy.
+That's moist, not dry or soggy.
+The Kris Plant dislikes dryness at the roots, but too much water will cause the roots to rot.
 Unlike conventional house plant watering wisdom the best approach is to water little but often.
 If you can, make an effort to use tepid rain water.